Hamiduddin Farahi: Recognition of his work

-Maulana Manazir Ahsan Gilani writes, " ... the revivalist movement launched by Shah Wali Ullah [in the eighteenth century], in recent years has drawn inspiration from "Tafseer Nizaam-ul-Qur'an" the work of a distinguished scholar, Maulana Hameed Uddin Farahi.
+Manazir Ahsan Gilani wrote, " ... the revivalist movement launched by Shah Wali Ullah [in the eighteenth century], in recent years has drawn inspiration from "Tafseer Nizaam-ul-Qur'an" the work of a distinguished scholar, Maulana Hameed Uddin Farahi.
 Among other features of this commentary (i.e. relationship between the Qur'an and the Bible, and various literary discussions), its salient feature is the unprecedented attempt in it to bring out the coherence between the verses.
 It is this coherence which sometimes provides enough evidence that the Qur'an is a Divine Book."

-Maulana Abdul Majid Daryabadi writes, "In this age, Allama Hameed Uddin Farahi is the most outstanding personality as far as Qur'anic Studies are concerned.
+Abdul Majid Daryabadi wrote, "In this age, Allama Hameed Uddin Farahi is the most outstanding personality as far as Qur'anic Studies are concerned.
 He not only occupies a distinguished position among the scholars of recent times, but, in fact, has discovered some new principles for the interpretation of the Qur'an.
 The foremost among them is his philosophy of coherence in the Qur'an."

-Javed Ahmad Ghamidi writes, "The greatest favour that Imam Farahi has done to the Muslim ummah is that he has restored this status with utmost eminence.
+Javed Ahmad Ghamidi wrote, "The greatest favour that Imam Farahi has done to the Muslim ummah is that he has restored this status with utmost eminence.
 The manner in which he understood the Qur'an, the manner in which he taught how to teach it, the way in which he compiled its fields of knowledge and the extent to which he reached into the depths of its verses and explained who they address and how, and how the Qur'an elaborates on its decisions create the basis for a firm foundation for the establishment of the governance of the Qur'an: the final verdict; the balance through which it explains what is acceptable in religion and in the guidance from God, and what is unacceptable.
 I consider Imam Farahi to be one of God's signs for this world."